Skip to Content

 Sea to Summit pulled through with a woman-specific sleep system that is perfect for three seasons of backpacking or car camping.
 Better yet — Sea to Summit offers a lifetime guarantee on all of its products, and the customer service is fabulous.
 Here’s what I went with:

-• Sea to Summit Aeros Ultralight Inflatable Pillow – My first dedicated backpacking pillow has me kicking myself for waiting so long.
+• Sea to Summit Aeros Ultralight Inflatable Pillow.
+My first dedicated backpacking pillow has me kicking myself for waiting so long.
 This little thing fits my pocket and weighs just 2.1 oz.

-The Aeros Ultralight features a stretch-knit polyester coating that is way comfier than traditional inflating pillows that scratch your face and make your head bounce around in the night.
-Even better, the Aeros, and all Sea to Summit pillows are compatible with the Pillow Lock System, which keeps your pillow from sliding off your pad during the night.
+Even better, the Aeros (and all Sea to Summit pillows) are compatible with the Pillow Lock System, which keeps your pillow from sliding off your pad during the night.
 I will never use a bag of clothing for a camping pillow again!

 Tent Camping Tips: Choosing Your Sleep System